-How women's body really changes after 40s and how to absolutely cope with it
+How women's body changes after the 40s and how to cope with it

-As they get older, the body of most women go through some changes some due to age, some due to menopause that can lead to weight gain.
+As they get older, the body of most women goes through some changes some due to age, some due to menopause that can lead to weight gain.

-Does this mean they can’t still be fit, health and strong?
+Does this mean they can’t still be fit, healthy, and strong?

-· Hormones like progesterone, testosterone, estrogens, the chemical messenger which control most body functions, start to fluctuate, causing changes like decreased bone density and lean muscle mass, lower sex drive and mood changes.
+· Hormones like progesterone, testosterone, estrogens, the chemical messenger which controls most body functions, start to fluctuate, causing changes like decreased bone density and lean muscle mass, lower sex drive, and mood changes.

 · Metabolism starts to be slow due also to lower estrogen level and you start accumulating more fat especially around your waist.

-· Muscle mass decreases at a rate of 1% per year link to drop of testosterone and estrogens.
+· Muscle mass decreases at a rate of 1% per year link to a drop in testosterone and estrogens.

-· Appetite increases as hormones like ghrelin (appetite) and leptin (satiety) are fluctuating and so sugar craving as, especially with weight gain, body starts to ignore insulin (blood sugar balance hormone).
+· Appetite increases as hormones like ghrelin (appetite) and leptin (satiety) are fluctuating and so does sugar craving as, especially with weight gain, the body starts to ignore insulin (blood sugar balance hormone).

 · Movement decreases as overuse and joint injuries resulting from all the years of exercise may cause to give up the favorite activity or force to slow down.